 Under the IRS rules, the issue arises because cryptocurrencies and ether aren't currency but function as assets.
 So essentially, while making a purchase, they're engaging in the exchange of assets, which will lead to them experiencing a capital gain or loss.

 Take, for example, a top capital gains rate of 20%.
-In that scenario, if someone purchases an asset worth $1600 using cryptocurrency or ether that's appreciated in value since they purchase, they'll be liable to pay $320 in taxes.
+In that scenario, if someone purchases an asset worth $1600 transaction price using cryptocurrency or ether that's appreciated in value since they purchase, they'll be liable to pay $320 in taxes.

 On top of that, they can potentially owe even more taxes depending on the state.
 Several states include New York, and California has additional taxes on capital gains in income.
-However, the rules around the purchase of digital assets are unclear.
+However, the rules around the purchase of intangible assets are unclear.

-According to experts, it's nearly impossible to calculate the total amount of taxes owed to the IRS due to the NFT booms.
+According to experts, it's nearly impossible to calculate the total amount of taxes owed to the IRS due to the NFT transaction booms.
 Some estimates indicate that it's worth tens of millions, or perhaps over a hundred million.

 The IRS has recently made additional efforts to get taxpayers to report any potential income they may earn from cryptocurrency.
 They're sending out increasing amounts of notices to individuals that fail to report their crypto earnings in their bookkeeping.